Go to JKU Homepage

 Professor Günther Springholz; photo credit: JKU/Robl

-An international research project involving the Johannes Kepler University Linz has now demonstrated that altermagnetism also exists.
+An international research study involving the Johannes Kepler University Linz has now demonstrated that alter magnetism occurs, a breakthrough that “Science” has hailed as a particularly important scientific advancement.

 For centuries, magnetism has been divided into two types: ferromagnetic and antiferromagnetic.
 Altermagnetism is recently discovered third type.
 This form of magnetism is found in certain materials that have unique properties, including higher operational temperatures.
 Univ.
 Prof. Dr. Gunther Springholz (JKU Department of Semiconductor Physics) is involved in the project and remarked: "This opens the door to a number of interesting applications, for example in data storage."
 Altermagnetic materials could also generally support advancements to create faster, and more efficient, electronics.